9904trs/PHLAT-summary/README.md

 ## Performance Accuracy Calculation

 Our project analyzed only the Caucasian population dataset of E-MATB-197.
-And we were only given the correct answer for HLA-A,B and C.
+And we only provide the correct answer for HLA-A,B and C. `gold_standard.csv`
 To calculate the performance accuracy using this script, input_file must follow format below.

 **Input file format**